 How will both you and I know how my child is doing and how will you help me to support my child with their learning?

-The Graduated Response planning document is written with and shared with parents / carers.
+The Bristol Support Plan document is shared with parents / carers.
 This contains the information explaining the additional and different support a child is receiving, how often this is happening and the practitioners involved in delivering this support.

-Air Balloon Hill Primary encourage good contact levels with staff.
-Teachers are on hand twice a day to discuss concerns and longer appointments can be made if necessary.
-Where this is not possible, e.g. if a child attends breakfast or afterschool provision, a home school book or email arrangement can be set up to keep an open dialogue regarding progress.
-These things happen outside of our normal reporting arrangements, which happen three times a year.
+Air Balloon Hill Primary encourages good contact levels with staff.
+Teachers are on hand at the end of the day to discuss concerns and can be contacted through the main school email address.
+This happens outside of our normal reporting arrangements, which happen three times a year.

-If part of a child’s provision is a specific intervention such as First Class @ Number, Numberland or Reading Recovery, then a parent / carer meeting is held before starting.
-In this meeting ways of supporting their children at home are fully explained.
-Again we welcome parents dropping in to receive updates and gain additional support when they feel they need it.
+If part of a child’s provision is a specific intervention such as Maths Counts or Reading Inference, then parents / carers are provided with information on what this will entail before starting and ways of supporting their children at home are fully explained.

 What support will there be for my child’s overall wellbeing?